-- Change in office location(s), office hours, phone, fax, or email - Addition or closure of office location(s) - Addition of a Provider (within an existing clinic/practice) - Change in practice name, Tax ID and/or National Provider Identifier (NPI) - Opening or closing your practice to new patients (PCPs only) - Any other information that may impact Member access to care
+- Change in office location(s)/address, office hours, phone, fax, or email. - Addition or closure of office location(s). - Addition of a Provider (within an existing clinic/practice). - Change in Provider or practice name, Tax ID and/or National Provider Identifier (NPI). - Opening or closing your practice to new patients (PCPs only). - Any other information that may impact Member access to care. - · Change in specialty.

-For Provider terminations (within an existing clinic/practice), Providers must notify Passport in writing in accordance with the terms specified in your Provider Agreement.
+For Provider terminations (within an existing clinic/practice), Providers must notify Molina in writing in accordance with the terms specified in your Provider Agreement.